Revealing the regulatory vocabulary of genomes

 Fast and systematic genome-wide discovery of conserved regulatory elements using a non-alignment based approach.

 Genome Biology (2005) 6(2):R18.
 Epub 2005 Jan 26.
-PDF

 Elemento O, Tavazoie S